Portugal D7 Passive Income Visa for U.S. Citizens

 This article will guide you through everything you need to know about qualifying for the Portuguese D7 Visa.
 From understanding the requirements and navigating the application process to maintaining your visa, we provide detailed information to help you every step of the way in your journey to relocate to Portugal.

-- Income from dividends, provided you are not employed by the company.
+- Dividends from investments when you are not employed by the company.

 We Can Help!